Azure/fta-customerfacingapps/ecommerce/doc/README.md

 * Explore the solution
   * The `Relecloud.Web` project contains the main e-commerce web application
     * This will be deployed as an Azure Web App
-    * Especially the `Startup.cs` file is important as it contains the logic to hook up the necessary services based on configuration
+    * Especially the `Startup.cs` file is important as it contains the logic to hook up the necessary services based on the configuration
     * If a configuration setting is missing for a certain Azure service, it  will be replaced by a dummy implementation so you can build up the solution gradually without running into errors
   * The `Relecloud.FunctionApp` project contains functions to perform background event processing
     * This will be deployed as an Azure Function App

 ## Deployment Steps - Core Services

-#### Create an Azure Resource Group
+#### Create a Resource Group
 > This allows you to group all the Azure resources mentioned above in a single container for easier management

 * Navigate to the [Azure Portal](https://portal.azure.com) and sign in with your account